vshn/k8ify/README.md

 - deployment/service `mongodb` (singleton) with secret `mongodb-env`
 - deployment/service `myapp-testbranch1` with secret `myapp-testbranch1-env`
 - deployment/service `myapp-testbranch2` with secret `myapp-testbranch2-env`

+#### `--modified-image [IMAGE]` - Handling image rebuilding with the same image tag

+A build pipeline usually builds at least one image, tags it with a version number or branch name and pushes it to a registry.
+If the tag is new, the Deployments/ReplicaSets using this image get updated with the new version number.
+This will cause K8s to restart the corresponding Pods in order for them to use the new image.

+However, if the image tag stays the same (which is often the case for test branches) there is a problem: The Deployment/ReplicaSet does not need to change at all, and if there is no change K8s does not roll out the new image.

+To work around this problem k8ify can introduce a dummy change to the Deployment/ReplicaSet to force the roll-out.
+In order to identify which Deployments/ReplicaSets need this dummy change, you can tell k8ify which images have been rebuilt and k8ify will automatically find the relevant Deployments/ReplicaSets.

+This parameter is generally set by the CI/CD pipeline, because the pipeline knows which images it has generated in earlier steps.
+The image should be specified as `$SERVICE:$TAG` or `$NAMESPACE/$SERVICE:$TAG`, depending on how specific you need to be.
+You can repeat this parameter for any number of images.

 ### Labels